-The Compensation Committee approved three equally weighted financial metrics, (1) Adjusted Revenue, (2) Adjusted Operating Income, and (3) Adjusted Free Cash Flow, as a measure of managements' overall success in executing BHGE's strategies and initiatives.
+The Compensation Committee approved three equally weighted financial metrics, (1) Adjusted Revenue, (2) Adjusted Operating Income, and (3) Adjusted Free Cash Flow, as a measure of management's overall success in executing Baker Hughes' strategies and initiatives.
 The Compensation Committee also approved performance levels with respect to the achievement of the financial metrics: (1) Threshold, (2) Target, and (3) Maximum.
 The table below represents each of the performance levels and the associated achievement.

-(70% WEIGHT) THRESHOLD (50%) TARGET (100%) MAXIMUM (150%) RESULTS Adjusted Revenue (\$B) \$21.9B \$23.6B \$25.3B \$23.3B Adjusted Operating Income (\$B) \$1.5B \$1.8B \$2.0B \$1.4B Adjusted Free Cash Flow (\$B) \$0.64B \$0.8B \$1.0B \$0.9B
+Baker Hughes 2019 Financial Goals (70% Weight) Threshold (50%) Target (100%) Maximum (150%) Results Weighted Payout Adjusted Revenue (\$B) \$23.4B \$24.4B \$25.4B \$23.8B 24% Adjusted Operating Income (\$B) \$1.65B \$1.85B \$2.05B \$1.6B 0% Adjusted Free Cash Flow (\$B) \$0.7B \$0.85B \$1.0B \$1.2B 50%

 ^{} Adjusted revenue, adjusted operating income and adjusted free cash flow are non-GAAP measures.
-A reconciliation of GAAP to non-GAAP measures is included in this Proxy Statement in Annex A. Note: Revenue result adjusted for foreign exchange and revenue and free cash flow results adjusted for a material down payment.
+A reconciliation of GAAP to non-GAAP measures is included in this Proxy Statement in Annex A. Note: There were no adjustments made to as-reported revenue and free cash flow.

-BHGE exceeded the target for the Adjusted Free Cash Flow metric, delivered just below target on Adjusted Revenue, and just missed the threshold level of performance for Adjusted Operating Income.
+Each year, the Board approves financial targets for the Company and the annual bonus plan as part of a rigorous planning process incorporating the external market and internal strategic business initiatives with an emphasis on stretch goals.
+Despite challenging market conditions in 2019, we improved year-over-year on all financial metrics, but overall fell short of certain targets.
+Baker Hughes exceeded the maximum level for the Adjusted Free Cash Flow metric, delivered between the threshold and target level on Adjusted Revenue, and was below the threshold level of performance for Adjusted Operating Income.
 The overall achievement of the financial metrics was 74.3% of target.